CSC207-UofT/course-project-realmatrix/Phase2/Design Document - Major Design Decision.md

 # major design decision

 ## 1. Program State
-Our major design decision is that we use `ProgramState` to store current user/pack/card, and `ProgramStateManager` (concrete class for `ProgramStateInputBoundary`) to update the current entity.
+We use `ProgramState` to store current user/pack/card, and `ProgramStateManager` (concrete class for `ProgramStateInputBoundary`) to update the current entity.

 In this way, while we are implementing our user interface, we can use setter and getter to display the correct element to user.